 - must check if the parent / young person would like to request a Personal Budget

 - should review any health and social care provision and check its effectiveness towards achieving outcomes

 - should check if their aspirations have changed (consider them in the context of paid employment, independent living and community participation especially if year 9 upwards) (CoP 9.69)

 - Bring someone with you – As a parent carer, if you feel that you need support in the meeting to express yourself, make notes or challenge comments, then you can bring someone with you as well.
 This can be your partner or any other person who understands your child and what the meeting is for.

-- Read the reports before the meeting and take any notes you feel may be relevant to share at the meeting (not everyone will have read them so it could be good to highlight important changes etc)
+- Read the reports before the meeting and take any notes you feel may be relevant to share at the meeting (not everyone will have read them so it could be good to highlight important points or changes).

 - Make a list of questions or concerns before you go to the meeting – this can help you keep focussed and make sure you don’t forget anything you wanted to say or ask.
 It’s your opportunity to ask questions or share your thoughts with all the relevant people in the room who can affect your child’s or young person’s progress.

 - Don’t forget – you are the expert on your child – you know them the best.
-They may act differently at home than at school, and the professionals may be describing your child or young person in a way you do not recognise, so it is important that the professionals know that.
+They may act differently at home than at school, and the professionals may be describing your child or young person in a way you do not recognise, so it is important that both sides are given opportunity to share.

 After the meeting